hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 Also, consider that multiple query executions of the same query still use a single entry in this ranking.
 This means that parameterized queries use a single entry in the ranking even if they are execution thousands of times with different parameters.

-The method `List&lt;RankingEntry> getRanking()` provides the list of ranked queries in order, starting with the slowest ones.
+The method `List<RankingEntry> getRanking()` provides the list of ranked queries in order, starting with the slowest ones.

 Again, each ranking entry correspond to a summary of all recorded execution of a query, not to a single execution of it.
 The entry provides the following data: